cucumber/docs/content/cucumber/cucumber.yml.md

 title: cucumber.yml
 ---

-Cucumber lets you store and reuse commonly used cucumber command line arguments for a project in a `cucumber.yml` or `cucumber.yaml` file.
-This file must be in a `.config` subdirectory or `config` subdirectory of your current working directory.
+You can specify commonly-used command line arguments for Cucmber in a `cucumber.yml` or `cucumber.yaml` file.
+This file must be in a `.config` subdirectory, or `config` subdirectory of your current working directory.

 ## Defining Profiles